Observation of universal non-Gaussian statistics of the order parameter across a continuous phase transition

+Instead, we attribute the differences between experiment and 3D XY predictions to universal corrections to scaling induced by quantum fluctuations.
+Indeed, similar corrections are observed in a model of quantum rotors at low temperatures (see insets of \figref{fig:fig5}b and SI, \figref{fig:figS10}).
+Only higher-order cumulants are sensitive to these corrections to scaling that affect mostly the tails of the PDF \cite{balog:2025}.
+Our observations highlight that cumulants provide high resolution in the reconstruction of the critical behaviour, unveiling subtle quantum effects at thermal transitions.

-In conclusion, we measured the statistics of the amplitude of the order parameter across a continuous phase transition using ultracold lattice bosons.
+In conclusion, we measured the statistics of the order-parameter amplitude across a continuous phase transition using ultracold lattice bosons.
 Our experiment is performed in a harmonic trap and realises an inhomogeneous system of mesoscopic size.
-Interestingly, we observe many of the emblematic predictions for homogeneous systems in the thermodynamic limit, including the change in the effective thermodynamic potential --- similar in spirit to Landau theory --- and the non-Gaussian critical regime.
+Interestingly, we observe many of the emblematic predictions for homogeneous systems, including the change in the effective thermodynamic potential --- similar in spirit to Landau theory --- and the non-Gaussian critical regime.

-In addition, we experimentally unveiled universal oscillations of the order-parameter cumulants across the transition.
-These oscillations are general features of criticality, which are not specific to the 3D XY universality class explored here.
+In addition, we experimentally unveiled abrupt sign changes of the order-parameter cumulants across the transition.
+We provide numerical evidence and experimental indications of their universal character.
+These sign changes are general features of criticality, which are not specific to the universality class explored here.
 They have been observed numerically in the $O(N)$ universality classes \cite{pan:2013} and stem from the shape of the critical PDF across the transition \cite{rancon:2025}.
-Furthermore, they are considered as a promising method to identify phase transitions in the QCD phase diagram \cite{stephanov:2011,friman:2011} and negative cumulants were recently reported in this context \cite{abdallah:2021,aboona:2023}.
-The oscillations of the cumulants of order $n\geq 3$ are confined to a smaller region around the critical point as the system size increases.
-Hence they offer a tool to resolve the critical point with high resolution, which can be leveraged for metrological applications, and possibly extended to complex systems in general to identify critical transitions \cite{scheffer:2009}.
+Furthermore, they are considered as promising observables to identify phase transitions in the QCD phase diagram \cite{stephanov:2011, asakawa:2009, bzdak:2020}.